Create a MailChimp Campaign from an Email

 Create a name for the Quick Post, then enter your MailChimp email address.

 The draft subject line and content of the email sent to MailChimp is the subject line and content your mailing list will see in their email, so make sure it’s perfect.
-In MailChimp you can edit your emails before sending to your list, but the edits won’t save to your templates.
+In MailChimp you can edit your emails before sending them to your list, but the edits won’t save to your templates.
 If you need to make changes to an email campaign that will be sent out again, it’s best to resend a new draft using Postbox.

 Microsoft Word’s formatting doesn’t always agree with MailChimp, so we recommended writing your email directly in your email and not pasting from Word.

-Keep your MailChimp email addresses from being shared, otherwise you could see accidental emails being sent by other coworkers or even spam bots – that would be bad.
+Keep your MailChimp email addresses from being shared, otherwise, you could see accidental emails being sent by other coworkers or even spam bots – that would be bad.